Nihal-Tiwari/Bulk-Headers-Retriever/README.md

 - `output.csv`: Path to the output file where headers will be saved.
 You can change the format to JSON by specifying `--format json`.
 - The default format is CSV.

+## Optional Feature

+For the sites which have SSL issues use `--disable-ssl-verify`.
+This disables the SSL verification (not recommended).

 ## Output

 The tool retrieves the following security response headers for each website: